cutthroat78/Leaving-Cert-Notes/README.md

 - Pick songs for music class (3, 4 or 6)
 ### Anki
 - Test and learn how to use [image occlusion](https://ankiweb.net/shared/info/1111933094)
-- Add anki file links for finding decks to resources page
+- Re do note value music anki cards but make them cloze cards, with all info after adding new stuff to music notes
 ### Extra
 - Take up phys-chem notes and convert them
 - Take up german notes and convert them